Updated February 2023

 Jim Capaldi drums, lead vocal

-The Hellions were formed in 1963 when Jim Capaldi (born August 2, 1944 in Evesham of Italian parents) who had formerly played drums in a local group called The Sapphires, got together with guitarists Gordon Jackson from a band called Unit Five and Dave Mason who was previously in a local band called The Jaguars.
+The Hellions were formed in 1963 when Jim Capaldi (born August 2, 1944 in Evesham of Italian parents) who had formerly played drums in a local group called "The Sapphires", got together with guitarists Gordon Jackson from a band called "Unit Five" and Dave Mason who was previously in a local band called "The Jaguars".

 Dave Mason (born May 10, 1946 in Worcester) was already known locally as a member of The Jaguars, a group that included guitarist Michael Mann and drummer Roger Moss.
 The Jaguars, heavily influenced by groups such as The Shadows, played mostly instrumental numbers and had taken the initiative to finance the recording of their own limited edition single which they sold at their shows and by word-of-mouth.
 This "independent" method of recording and distribution is common today but at that time was quite revolutionary.

-The early Hellions line-up tried several bass guitarists before Dave Meredith from an Evesham band called The Cherokees was chosen to fill the position.
+The early Hellions line-up tried several bass guitarists before Dave Meredith from an Evesham band called "The Cherokees" was chosen to fill the position.
 By 1964, the Hellions were becoming well known around Worcester and performed regularly at the Flamingo Coffee Bar.

-The Hellions "turned professional" and accepted an engagement at the famous Star Club in Hamburg, Germany in August of 1964 as backing group to Walsall singer Tanya Day who was a minor celebrity at the time after an appearance on Thank Your Lucky Stars.
+The Hellions "turned professional" and accepted an engagement at the famous Star Club in Hamburg, Germany in August of 1964 as backing group to Walsall singer Tanya Day who was a minor celebrity at the time after her appearance on the popular TV show "Thank Your Lucky Stars".
 The working conditions at the club were gruelling but the hard work paid off and the band became a much tighter unit due to the long hours of performing.

 While performing there, The Hellions were seen by visiting American record producer Kim Fowley and songwriter Jackie De Shannon who was at that time writing hits for The Searchers.
 Jackie was impressed enough by the group to offer them a song to record and helped to arrange a contract for the Hellions with Piccadilly Records, a subsidiary of Pye.

-By 1966 with business expenses mounting, The Hellions moved back to Worcester, but the local scene had changed while the group were away in London.
-Their record company released a final Hellions single entitled Hallelujah but under the group name of "The Revolution" (the band did not find out about this until after the single's release).
+By 1966 with business expenses mounting, The Hellions moved back to Worcester, but the local music scene had changed while the group were away in London.
+Their record company issued a final Hellions single entitled 'Hallelujah' but under the group name of "The Revolution" (the band did not find out about this until after the single's release).